 Another matter I want to raise before I conclude my speech concerns the offices of the Whips of this House, and in this regard I would direct the matter through you, Mr Speaker, to the Minister of Finance.
-Every Member knows the importance attached to the office of the Chief Whip and his deputies in this House, and even those of us who have been to Westminster are well aware of the high regard paid to the office of the Chief Whip, the deputy Chief Whips and the Whips in the House of Commons, asking the Minister to set right.
-But if he fails to act, we will bring up a Motion asking the Prime Minister to compel him to do it.
+Every Member knows the importance attached to the office of the Chief Whip and his deputies in this House, and even those of us who have been to Westminster are well aware of the high regard paid to the office of the Chief Whip, the deputy Chief Whips and the Whips in the House of Commons.